The Buckland Estate comprises about 1100 acres and over 40 tenanted houses, a significant proportion of the 250 or so homes in the Parish of Buckland.

 Reviews by tourism consultants and feedback from visitors suggest that the unique selling point of the site is its tranquil, unspoilt atmosphere and natural feel.
-The Estate’s aim is to preserve this ambience by opening Buckland Park Lake on a controlled basis and this is reflected in the draft planning application which the Estate hopes to submit shortly.
+The Estate’s aim is to preserve this ambience by opening Buckland Park Lake on a controlled basis and this is reflected in the planning application.
 The main activities envisaged for Buckland Park Lake are as follows:

 - walking and bird watching

 - fly fishing, through the Estate’s existing fishing club (click here for more information)